“What is hypnosis?” — This is a lovely question, because there are so many answers!

 People who have had the experience of wanting to do something, but being unable to because they couldn’t move due to fear, might agree with this interpretation!
 They’d say, “I wanted to walk there, but something inside me stopped me.”
 Or, if you’ve ever said or done something that you truly didn’t want to do but couldn’t help yourself, maybe this makes sense to you!
 “I couldn’t help it.
 I tried, but still it happened!”

 In this model, hypnosis happens when your subconscious mind agrees to work with the hypnotist, regardless of what you decide.
-So, if the hypnotist tells you that she is invisible, your subconscious sill simply refuse to pass her image from your eyes to your conscious mind.
+So, if the hypnotist tells you that she is invisible, your subconscious simply refuses to pass her image from your eyes to your conscious mind.
 The hypnotist will be invisible to you.
 If the hypnotist tells you that from now on, you will be calm and confident when you give that public speech, that’s what will happen.

 For example, the “parts” model states that there are multiple agents (“parts”) that collectively make up the subconscious mind.
 One particular model feels that these parts are made up on the spot, and can vary from time to time.